mekhalifa/ProductCatalog-Backend/README.md

 ## API Documentation

-Using swagger.
+- Using swagger.

 ## API Architecture

-Using Onion (Clean) Architecture.
+- Using Onion (Clean) Architecture.
-Using Repository.
+- Using Repository.
-Using UnitOfWork.
+- Using UnitOfWork.

-Using EntityFramwork "Code Frist"
+- Using EntityFramwork "Code Frist".

 ## API Tools

-SQL SERVER 2019
+- SQL SERVER 2019.
-Visual Studio 2019
+- Visual Studio 2019.